Knowledge Base

 Note: Google has more than 200 ranking signals.
 So, a Good Page Experience rating on its own is not sufficient to gain organic traffic.
 Page experience work must be complemented with other ranking factors like high-quality and relevant content.
 For example, in addition to Page Performance Experience, Google also tracks overall Site Security (HTTPS-security), Site Accessibility, Mobile Friendliness, Technical SEO, User Experience (CTR, Bounce Rate and Dwell time), Internal and External linking, and No Intrusive Interstitials (or no popup ads) to list a few important ranking factors.

 There are several tools available to help improve the Page Experience rating for a page.
 Performance tools are based on Field data or Lab data.
+Understanding the distinction between field data and lab data is crucial for effective web performance analysis:

 Core Web Vitals Metrics Availability